 However, the member must provide the meter base and the conduit from the meter base to the bottom of the trench and the meter base itself.
 The Cooperative may require the applicant to submit to the Cooperative sufficient designs and/or plans for the member’s facilities before proceeding.
 If the Cooperative provides the designs and/or plans the Cooperative may require the applicant to reimburse the Cooperative.
 The Cooperative shall have no responsibility for facilities installed by the member.

 - Extensions of Secondary Distribution Facilities.
-The Cooperative shall, upon proper applications for service from overhead and/or underground distribution facilities, provide at no cost to the member the Secondary Service Line, which shall include: (i) secondary meter; (ii) wire to the transformer; (iii) lift poles, if necessary; and (iv) 15 kVA transformer.
+The Cooperative shall, upon proper applications for service from overhead and/or underground distribution facilities, provide at no cost to the member the Secondary Service Line, which shall include: (i) secondary meter; (ii) up to 250 feet of wire to the transformer; (iii) lift poles, if necessary; and (iv) 15 kVA transformer.

 - Extensions of Primary Distribution Facilities.
 The Cooperative shall, upon proper applications for service from overhead and/ or underground distribution facilities, provide necessary primary distribution facilities for rendering adequate service, without charge for such facilities, when the estimated revenue to be realized by the Cooperative from permanent and continuing members on such extension for a period of two and one half (2 1/2) years (“Estimated Revenue”) is at least equal to the estimated cost of such extension of primary distribution facilities.

 - For purposes of this Rule, the Estimated Revenue for a line extension to a new permanently occupied residence shall be equal to $1,200.00.